LJSkinner/Constituency-Check-CLI/README.md

 ##### Seaching by Postcode
 Currently this checker supports searching by postcode.
 Once you've installed the requirements, you will want to run the **constituency_check.py** through python.
 This is located in the **src** folder but you can move this to anywhere you wish.

-An example of running this is as follows:
+An example of running this is as follows (You may have to use "python" instead if you are on Windows):
 ```bash
 python3 constituency_check.py FK30JA
 ```